How to Care for Evergreen Shrubs in Idaho Falls

 Burlap Wrap

 You can also wrap shrubs in burlap to keep their needles healthy.
-Wrapping them also helps protect from damage from road salt sprayed by passing plows.
+Wrapping them also helps protect them from damage from road salt sprayed by passing plows.

 Evergreen Shrub Maintenance: Bye, Aphids